ros2-split-gbp/launch-release/launch_testing/README.md

 launch_test test/launch_testing/examples/good_proc_launch_test.py
 ```

-`launch_test` will launch the nodes found in the `generate_test_description` function, run the tests from the `TestGoodProcess` class, shut down the launched nodes, and then run the tests from the `TestNodeOutput` class.
+`launch_test` will launch the nodes found in the `generate_test_description` function, run the tests from the `TestGoodProcess` class, shut down the launched nodes, and then run the tests from the `TestProcessOutput` class.

 #### The Launch Description